spatie/laravel-data/UPGRADING.md

 - If you were directly using Resolvers, please take a look, they have changed a lot
 - The `DataTypeScriptTransformer` is updated for this new version, if you extend this then please take a look
 - The `DataTransformer` and `DataCollectionTransformer` now use a `WrapExecutionType`
+- The `filter` method was removed from paginated data collections
+- The `through` and `filter` operations on a `DataCollection` will now happen instant instead of waiting for the transforming process